 Jasper's traditional neighborhoods contain older housing stock and traditional development patterns.
 These areas consist of moderate to well-maintained single family and scattered multi-family housing.
 Density is higher due to the presence of sewer services.
-These neighborhoods are typically served with a grid system of streets and have shallower building setbacks.
-The neighborhoods are thought of as "in-town" due to their proximity and accessibility to the downtown.
-A few of the closer in neighborhoods contain sidewalks, which provide accessibility to the downtown.
-Vacant tracts of land are still available.
-New development and redevelopment may include cluster detached singlefamily homes;
+These neighborhoods are typically served with a grid system of streets and have shallow building setbacks.
+The neighborhoods are thought as "in-town" due to their proximity and accessibility to the downtown.
+A few of the neighborhoods contain sidewalks, which accessibility to the downtown.
+Vacant tracts of are still available.
+New velop redevelopment may include cluste family homes;

-condos; townhouses; senior housing; and/or apartments.
+condos; townhouses; senior hasing; and/or apartments.